JasonJWilliamsNY/purple_line_dev_doc/step7.rst

      .. tip::

-       Athough the term "feature" can (unfortunately) `have many meanings <https://forum.qiime2.org/t/what-is-a-feature-exactly/2201>`_ as used by the QIIME2 documentation, unless otherwise noted in this documentation it can be though of as an OTU (`operational taxonomic unit <https://en.wikipedia.org/wiki/Operational_taxonomic_unit>`_);
+       Although the term "feature" can (unfortunately) `have many meanings <https://forum.qiime2.org/t/what-is-a-feature-exactly/2201>`_ as used by the QIIME2 documentation, unless otherwise noted in this documentation it can be thought of as an OTU (`operational taxonomic unit <https://en.wikipedia.org/wiki/Operational_taxonomic_unit>`_);
        another substitution for the word species.
-OTU is a convienent and common terminology for refering to an unlassified or undetermined species.
+OTU is a convenient and common terminology for referring to an unclassified or undetermined species.
-       Ultimately, we are attempting to identify an organisim from a sample of DNA which may not be informative enough to reach a definitive conclusion.
+       Ultimately, we are attempting to identify an organism from a sample of DNA which may not be informative enough to reach a definitive conclusion.

 ----